/transfer_sila

 transaction_idempotency_idStringOptional.
 UUID to uniquely identify the transaction to make it idempotent.
 If transaction is submitted multiple times with the same transaction_idempotency_id it will only be processed once.

-For ECDSA, there are several valid combinations of optional parameters (destination, destination_wallet, destination_address, destination_handle, source_id, destination_id) that can be used to identify the source and destination that will be used for the transfer.
+For ECDSA, there are several valid combinations of optional parameters (destination, destination_wallet, destination_address (DEPRECATED - backward compatibility only), destination_handle, source_id, destination_id) that can be used to identify the source and destination that will be used for the transfer.
 Below is that list:

 • destination